max-muoto/typing-deprecated-pep/spec.md

 foo(a=1, b=2)  # Raises a violation
 ```

-Not-assign a default value to a deprecated parameter, should raise a warning:
+Failing to assign a default value to a deprecated parameter should raise a warning:

 ```python
 def foo(a: int, b: Deprecated[int, "Don't use!"]) -> int: # Raises a violation